-If they indicate that they need additional help, be open to their suggestions about what they need.
+If they indicate that they need additional help for work-related stress, be open to their suggestions about what they need.
 Be supportive and nonjudgmental.
 Let them know there are resources to help them, and put them in contact with your HR professional or EAP.
-Remember that mental health issues are to be kept confidential.
+Remember that mental health concerns are to be kept confidential.

 Your employees are your greatest asset, and they need to know they’re valued and supported.
 Nothing communicates this better than creating a balanced culture where people feel that they matter.

 Employees who feel valued are more likely to have open, honest conversations and genuinely care about each other, their work and your business.

 Here’s what you can do to nurture a supportive company culture:

 - Have an open door policy.

 - Let your employees know how their work contributes to the greater good of your business.

 - Recognize people for their unique accomplishments.

 - Don’t tolerate gossip, including name calling.